 If parents are tolerant with indiscipline at home, then this is likely to spill over to school situations.
 Therefore, parents are advised to be strict but fair on matters of student's discipline.
 Respondents also asserted that overprotective parents tend to lower students discipline level while stern parents improve discipline since any indiscipline cases outside school are reported by such parent.
-One of the respondents stressed that parents are the first teachers in a student's life and therefore his communication to students can have a positive or negative impact on student's discipline.
-He went ahead to say that parents are the foundation of discipline to children.
+One of the respondents stressed that parents are the first teachers in a student's life and therefore his communication to students can have a positive or negative impact on student's discipline to children.
 Generally students with good foundation from home tend to be more disciplined.